mahee-miah/myLearningTools/README.md

 Next, I will talk in the evening.

 Now, it is the evening.
 I am typing on here to edit my Github page of what I do daily.
-This is like a diary to me.
 So, there is a thunderstorm.
 Now, let's talk about what I am doing during this thunderstorm.
 So, one of my best friends named Snehal called me on hangouts.
 You know google hangouts.
-We were talking about how one of our friends that will go to second grade has some people from out of Peoria and some people who live in the Prarie Vista apartments.
-To me that is dangerous cause of the current situation of Illinois for COVID-19.
-What I am surprised about is that howcome no one is calling the police.
-Snehal showed me what her dad was working on and her dad is training to be a pilot.
-That is one of the things I did in the evening.
+We usually talk there as it is the only place I can talk to Snehal virtually.
+We just talk about what we are doing and how is our quarintine going and how are we feeling and stuff like that.